uber-archive/vis-academy/src/docs/kepler.gl/3-load-config.md

 We are also adding the configuration to __addDataToMap__ call which will make sure to load the existing configuration.

-## 2. Replace an existing dataset with new data with the same format , keeping the current conifg
+## 2. Replace an existing dataset with new data with the same format , keeping the current config.

 In order to replace the current data with new ones (same column names, data types etc), we are going to perform the following steps:
 - generate a new dataset using the same approach we did previously